 Federico Garcia Lorca spent three months in Cuba in 1930 - six years before he was assassinated (aged just 38) by Franco nationalists in his native Spain.
 He fell in love with the Caribbean island nation and it with him.
 And it's this association that inspired Jorge de Juan in his new adaptation of Lorca classic Yerma.

 How much do you know about the Spanish Civil War (1936-1939)?
 Who fought on the side of the Republicans and who for the Nationalists?
 What happened to those who got caught in the middle, such as Paulino and Carmelo in Jose Sanchis Sinisterra's Ay, Carmela!?

-Another post-show Q&A first for me.
-Due to a last-minute scheduling conflict, Spanish playwright Guillem Clua had to cancel his flight to London to attend last night’s performance of his acclaimed two-hander THE SWALLOW at the Cervantes Theatre, but he desperately wanted to take part in the post-show discussion – so the game team at […]
+Spanish playwright Guillem Clua had to cancel his flight to London to attend last night's performance of his acclaimed two-hander The Swallow at the Cervantes Theatre - so he skyped in for the post-show Q&A.

 The Cervantes Theatre neighbours the Union in the new Union Yard Arches in London